bhanusharma2252001/recommender/readme.md

-#  Recommender — AI-Powered Course Platform
+#  Recommender — AI-Powered Course Recommendation

 This repository contains submission for the **Senior MERN Full-Stack Technical Assessment**.